Core values and principles of youth work

-The core values are the guiding principles that dictate behavior and action.
+The core values and principles of youth work are the guiding principles that dictate behavior and action.
 Core values can help people to know what is right from wrong; they can help youth workers to determine if they are on the right path and fulfilling their goals; and they create an unwavering and unchanging guide.

 Where do youth workers get core values from?

 Why did I become a youth worker?
 Why am I in my current role – what is it’s purpose and why is it important to me?